***About molecular biology [HERE ]...it's an introductory page and with links to much other information within that web site.

 - if technologist or PhD clinical scientist interprets, use 83912 for payment from the clinical laboratory fee schedule21.

-STORING DNA/RNA BY THE PATHOLOGY TEAM: Prompt (1) refrigeration (as in PCA3 rt-PCR testing), (2) deep freezing (Tissue Bank), (3) cryostat freezing at about minus 26 degrees F for frozen sectioning with sections promptly fixed in 70% alcohol (can be kept long periods in a dessicator jar), (4) air-drying of cytology preps for rapid Wright's stain, (5) alcohol fixation of smears, (6) promptness of 10% NBF fixation of thin-sliced tissue blocks, and (7) avoidance of acidic or heavy metal fixatives (any meruric or zinc [GI FIX] fixative & probably avoid acidic Hartmann's fixative).
-Products contributed from the sample preparation can result in decreased signal or increased background fluorescent noise from the sequencing reactions.
+STORING DNA/RNA BY THE PATHOLOGY TEAM: Prompt (1) fresh tissue transport from the OR (keep "cold ischemia" time as short as possible); (2) refrigeration (as in PCA3 rt-PCR testing), (3) deep freezing (Tissue Bank), (3) cryostat freezing at about minus 26 degrees F for frozen sectioning with sections promptly fixed in 70% alcohol (can be kept long periods in a dessicator jar), (5) air-drying of cytology preps for rapid Wright's stain, (6) alcohol fixation of smears, (7) promptness of 10% NBF fixation of thin-sliced tissue blocks, and (8) avoidance of acidic or heavy metal fixatives (any mercuric or zinc [GI FIX] fixative & probably avoid acidic Hartmann's fixative).
+Nontumor products contributed from the sample preparation can result in decreased signal or increased background fluorescent noise from the sequencing reactions.
 Attention to each/all such details tends to optimize DNA preservation for assay accuracy...an initial & critical factor for success.This is another critical pre-analytical factor.

 For first generation Sanger sequencing of the test DNA in search of mutations, the diligent selection of optimal target areas in the block by the pathologist is critical.
 This is so that he/she (or reference molecular lab technicians) can properly complete the macro- or micro-dissection of the focus containing the cell-pure, cell-rich lesion area to be tested.
 This is another critical pre-analytical factor.